-You can pre-book accommodation and airport transfers through us.
+You can pre-book accommodation and your included airport transfers through us.
 We will require your flight number, arrival time, and arrival date so please ensure this information is forwarded to us as soon as you have booked your flight.
-Please book this service as soon as you have booked your flight and no later than 6 weeks prior to departure, after which a late booking fee may apply.
+Please book this service as soon as you have booked your flight and no later than 3 weeks prior to departure.
 If you have booked through a travel agent, please contact them to request pre-trip accommodation and airport transfers.